Spectre7651/Spectre7651/README.md

 ## Student at Robert Gordon University studying Bsc (Hons) Cyber Security aspiring to become a Cyber Security Consultant
+Open to work experience opportunities around the Aberdeen Area

 ### 🔭 I’m currently working on:
   - Ansible automation for my little homelab setup of a couple of Raspberry Pi's and assorted hardware